swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 Say the data item currently being processed is ``{'id': 5, 'name': 'Asparagus'}`` and a_to_f() is being executed.
 The 'args' passed to the function by CriteriaVMCView will be string ``'Asparagus'`` since we said our keys were ``['name']``.

 Since our function is only interested in the name, it looks only at ``parms[0]`` which is 'Asparagus'.
-And further, since it is only interested in the first letter of name, it only looks at ``parms[0][0]`` which is 'A'.
+If there were additional keys passed, they would be parms[1], parms[2], etc. And further, since the function is only interested in the first letter of name, it only looks at ``parms[0][0]`` which is 'A'.
 The function returns True if parms[0][0] is in the range A-F and False if it is not.

 If True is returned, that item will appear in the column.
 If False, it will not.
 Note that items can appear in multiple columns if function criteria overlap.
 Conversely an item can appear in no columns if none of the function criteria are met.